-Now that we know all the best things to do in Viana do Castelo, we need to choose where to stay.
-As we mentioned above, the city isn’t very big and you can easily walk everywhere, so our suggestion is to find a place in the city center and then enjoy Viana.
-If you don’t have a car, this will be very important and make your trip much fun.
+Now that we know all the best things to do in Viana do Castelo, we must choose where to stay.
+As we mentioned above, the city isn’t very big, and you can easily walk everywhere, so our suggestion is to find a place in the city center and then enjoy Viana.
+If you don’t have a car, this will be very important and make your trip much more fun.

 Hi Viana do Castelo

-The HI youth hostels in Portugal are always a great option for budget travelers, but in Viana, it’s extra good!
-The youth hostel is installed in a new building, perfectly located by the river.
-It’s cheap and you can have a shared or private room, with or without breakfast.
+The HI youth hostels in Portugal are always an excellent option for budget travelers, but in Viana, it’s extra good!
+The youth hostel is installed in a new building, ideally located by the river.
+It’s cheap, and you can have a shared or private room, with or without breakfast.
 Breakfast is usually a good deal in the Portuguese youth hostels.
-This hostel is often sold out so book it as early as possible.
+This hostel is often sold out, so book it as early as possible.

-You can’t be more central than Hotel Laranjeira, it’s less than 100 meters from the main square (Praça da República).
-It’s a good hotel with great value for money that fits any kind of traveler, but particularly couples.
+You can’t be more central than Hotel Laranjeira, less than 100 meters from the main square (Praça da República).
+It’s a good hotel with excellent value for money that fits any traveler, but particularly couples.
 It has one of the highest booking ratings in Viana do Castelo.
 You can book it here.